letientai299/read-sicp/ch01/readme.md

 - [x] [1.43](./1.43.md)
 - [x] [1.44](./1.44.md)
 - [x] [1.45](./1.45.md):
+  > TODO (tai): continue or conclude 1.45
+  >
-  > TODO (tai): done as the exercise require, experiment and find the result,
+  > I've done as the exercise require, experiment and find the result, but I was
-  > but not really done since I can't prove or explain why the result works yet.
+  > unable to prove or explain why the result works.
 - [x] [1.46](./1.46.md)